A GIT interpretration of the Harder-Narasimhan filtration: Introduction

-The equality between the Harder-Narasimhan filtration and the Kempf filtration for torsion free sheaves has been studied by Hoskins and Kirwan (c.f. \cite{HK}) in the stratification of the Quot in Harder-Narasimhan types.
-The difference with our approach is that they do use the existence of the Harder-Narasimhan filtration, having fixed the Harder-Narasimhan type for each stratum, whereas we do not use it.
-Therefore, in principle our method could be used to define a Harder-Narasimhan filtration, using the Kempf filtration, in a moduli problem where there is still no Harder-Narasimhan filtration known.
+The equality between the Harder-Narasimhan filtration and the Kempf filtration for torsion free sheaves has independently been studied by Hoskins and Kirwan (c.f. \cite{HK}) in the stratification of the Quot in Harder-Narasimhan types.
+The difference with our approach is that they use the existence of the Harder-Narasimhan filtration, having fixed the Harder-Narasimhan type for each stratum, whereas we prove that the Kempf filtration is independent of $m$ if $m$ is large enough without using the Harder-Narasimhan filtration.
+In other words, our method gives a different proof of the existence of the Harder-Narasimhan filtration, and in principle our method could be used to define the Harder-Narasimhan filtration (using the Kempf filtration for $m$ large) in a moduli problem where there is still no Harder-Narasimhan filtration known.
 This is the case of \cite{Za1}, where a similar construction is developed for rank $2$ tensors.

+In fact, the motivation for this work was to give a general procedure to obtain the Harder-Narasimhan filtration for any moduli problem constructed with GIT, using the Kempf filtration.
+The main difficulty we found was to prove that the filtration that we obtain is independent of the integer $m$, once this is large enough.

+One referee suggested to use the fact, proved in \cite{RR}, that the limiting point of the one parameter subgroup $\lambda$ given by Kempf is semistable with respect to the induced action of the reductive centralizer of $\lambda$.
+In the case of torsion free sheaves this will imply that, for suitably large $m$, the successive quotients of the filtration induced on $E$ by $\lambda$ are semistable, and this is one of the properties of the Harder-Narasimhan filtration.
+It would be interesting to study if this approach can be used in other moduli problems.

+We hope that our approach will be useful to find a Harder-Narasimhan filtration in situations where it is still not defined.

 If we replace Hilbert polynomials with degrees, the notion of semistability becomes $\mu$-semistability (also known as slope semistability) and we obtain the $\mu$-Harder-Narasimhan filtration.
-In \cite{Br,BT}, Bruasse and Teleman give a gauge-theoretic interpretation of the $\mu$-Harder-Narasimhan filtration for torsion free sheaves and for holomorphic pairs.
-They also use Kempf's ideas, but in the setting of the gauge group, so they have to generalize Kempf's results to infinite dimensional groups.
+In \cite{Br,BT}, Bruasse and Teleman give a gauge-theoretic interpretation of the $\mu$-Harder-Narasimhan filtration for torsion free sheaves and for holomorphic pairs over holomorphic curves, where stability and $\mu$-stability do coincide.
+They also use Kempf's ideas, but generalizing them to the setting of the gauge group, to show analogous correspondences in the complex geometry framework.